Itaymanes/Teaching-Assistant/README.md

 # Teaching-Assistant
-Using Exact Sciences Modeling Tools to Understand Social Phenomena - Course
+Home assignments in the course of "Using Exact Sciences Modeling Tools to Understand Social Phenomena"